 - Optimize processor integrations.
 Your legacy system is integrated with multiple processors.
 Now it is time to prioritize among these integrations.
 Will you need all of them after you move to the new solution?
 How many merchants use the services of this or that processor?
 What are the respective transaction volumes processed?
 It might turn out that some integrations have to be sunset.

 - Migrate the data.
-This step is, probably, one of the most important ones.
-Just like we explained above, there are loads of data stored in your legacy system.
-These, primarily, include merchant data (MIDs etc) and transaction data.
+This step is probably, one of the most important ones.
+There are loads of stored data in your legacy system.
+These, primarily, include merchant data (MIDs, etc.) and transaction data.
 If your business is a subscription-based one, then you also need to store payment schedules and subscription plans.
-And as part of card data storage you, probably, need to store tokens.
-How are all these data going to be migrated to and stored in the new system?
-You need to find a clear answer to this question.

-- Prepare for PCI audit.
+- Prepare for the PCI audit.
 Yes, just like the first step, the last one is about PCI compliance.
 How exactly will migration to the new system influence your PCI status?
 The best thing to find out is to consult a PCI auditor or expert.
 And keep in mind: PCI standard updates are on the way!